Prasad-2002/Chatbot/README.md

 The api_key variable is used to store the OpenAI API key, which is read from a file.

-To run the code generate your own api from openAI key and remane the text file to(hidden_text).
+To run the code generate your own api from openAI key and rename the text file to(hidden_text).

 To save generated responses for later use, a response cache is established.